Social Interpretable Reinforcement Learning: Related work

-\Circled{5} Finally, the last line of work combines population-based approaches, which optimize DT structures, and Q-learning, which learns the Q-values for the leaves \cite{custode2023evolutionary,custode2021co}.
-While this approach achieved performance that was comparable to the non-interpretable state of the art in several benchmarks, it requires a large number of interactions with the environment, reducing the competitiveness of this method w.r.t. the non-interpretable state of the art.
+Finally, the last line of work combines population-based approaches, which optimize DT structures, and Q-Learning, which learns the Q-values for the leaves \cite{custode2023evolutionary,custode2021co}.
+While this approach achieves performance that is comparable to the non-interpretable state of the art in several benchmarks, it requires a large number of interactions with the environment, reducing the competitiveness of this method w.r.t. the non-interpretable state of the art.